 Why Customer Service Agents Love Agent Assist

-In this era of increasing automated customer service, customer service agents might feel afraid of being replaced with artificial intelligence.
+In this era of increasing automated customer service, customer service agents might feel afraid of being replaced with artificial intelligence customer service.
 They wonder if their job is still necessary, or if it will still be around in the next few years.

 At the same time, customer service continues to be stressful and frustrating work at times, because human reps are still responsible for handling irate customers, confused clients, and, at times, an insufficient amount of time and resources to solve problems.

 Given that background, it’s not difficult to understand why many customer service agents love agent assist.
 The phrase refers to a family of tools designed to provide suggestions and recommendations to customer service agents to resolve problems in real-time and deliver a memorable customer experience.

 But what exactly makes agent assist so valuable?
 And how might it improve the agent experience and workplace environment for your customer service agents?

 The Perks of Agent Assist

 Take a look at the many perks for customer service agents who use agent assist:

 - Reduced workloads.
 To start with, customer service representatives will enjoy reduced workloads in contact center or call centers.
 They spend less time hunting down specific information, and they use ai-powered products or services to improve their own efficiency.
 They spend less time on tedious manual tasks, and more time on higher-level duties that are more important to them.
 As a result, customer service agents who are supported by agent assist typically feel less stressed and less overwhelmed, even when their department is buzzing with activity.

 - Immediate information.
 Finding the information you need, when you need it, can be challenging, especially if the only tool you have is an outdated and disorganized knowledge base.
 With agent assist, your source of backup information becomes much more organized and readily accessible.
 Customer service agents work gets augmented with machine learning tools to access information when they need it and stop worrying about finding the right answers.